UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-02-26-team33-CLIP-CoCa.md

 #### Code

 A more detailed view of our zero-shot benchmarking can be found in this [colab](https://drive.google.com/file/d/1triv0P3MMXO3qP5bDU--Dk6xFGW_wUQO/view?usp=sharing).
+A full table of results are available in tables 1 and 2 in the appendix.

 ### Miniplaces

-We also decided it would be interesting to conduct some zero-shot analysis on Miniplaces, the toy dataset used for the class classification competition created originally by Dr. Zhou at MIT.
+We also decided it would be interesting to conduct some zero-shot analysis on Miniplaces, the toy dataset used for the class classification competition created originally in part by Dr. Zhou at MIT [7].

 We constructed our [notebook](https://colab.research.google.com/drive/1Jxg_Y73J9dt42gBA9XI8qU_3fl5WDmO3?usp=sharing) using the zero-shot classifier setup from CLIP_benchmark repository from LAION.
 We also download the Miniplaces dataset from the google drive link in the assignments and perform the necessary unzipping setup.
 The template we used to convert the labels into captions was "A photo of a {classname}".
 After encoding the class captions, we ran zero-shot classification on the Miniplaces test set and submitted to the Kaggle competition to get top1 accuracy results.